 - Many of the complexities of our highly technical businesses just don’t exist in dictionaries.

-So instead of saying, “look it up in the dictionary” your answer to, “What do you mean by that?” is often you winging a definition.
+So instead of saying, “look it up in the dictionary” ((Counterpoint, people should consult dictionaries more – at least as a starting point)) your answer to, “What do you mean by that?” is often you winging a definition.
 But “winging it” has a negative connotation for a reason.

 Just because you know what your idea is doesn’t mean you can describe it in words for me.